Dauphin Island Campground: Camp Next to the Gulf and Mobile Bay

 - Laundry Room: Yes, bring coins

-- WiFi: Yes, not strong wifi
+- WiFi: Yes, but not strong

 - Campfires allowed: Yes

-- Time Restriction for Stay: Call the campground for updates.
+- Time Restriction for Stay: Call the campground for updates

 - Pets: Yes, dog friendly